 President, Gonzaga University

 In July 2010, Dr. Thayne M. McCulloh was elected Gonzaga’s 26th president by the Board of Trustees.
-He becomes the University’s first lay president, but one firmly ensconced in the Jesuit tradition.
-He was a product of Jesuit education, and has been a champion of Jesuit ideals and mission throughout his time at GU.
+He became the University’s first lay president, but one firmly ensconced in the Jesuit tradition.
+He is a product of Jesuit education, and has been a champion of Jesuit ideals and mission throughout his time at Gonzaga.

-Dr. McCulloh's employment at Gonzaga began in 1990 and involved serving in several positions within student affairs as well as teaching in the psychology department (beginning in 1994).
-From 1990-92 he coordinated the work of the residence hall staff, and following a one-year leave of absence returned in 1993 as director of housing.
-During his tenure in housing the Dussault Apartments were completed and the Burch Apartments were constructed.
+Dr. McCulloh’s employment at Gonzaga began in 1990 and involved serving in several positions within student affairs, as well as teaching in the psychology department (beginning in 1994).
+From 1990-92, he coordinated the work of the residence hall staff and, following a one-year leave of absence, returned in 1993 as director of housing.
 In 1995, he was appointed assistant dean of students, and was instrumental in the founding of disability support services.
 In 1996, he was appointed dean of student academic services; in 1998 he was appointed dean of student financial services.
-In each role, he was involved in the redesign of the institution's enrollment management infrastructure, examination of student retention, and development of a new approach to financial aid policy.
+In each role, he was involved in the redesign of the institution’s enrollment management infrastructure, examination of student retention, and development of a new approach to financial aid policy.
 In 2002, he was appointed associate academic vice president and also successfully chaired the comprehensive institutional accreditation (2004).
 In 2004, he was appointed vice president for administration and planning, which involved work with the plant and construction services, human resources, disability resources, student financial services, and information technology divisions.
 As VP for administration, he chaired the development of the institutional strategic plan and provided oversight for the architecture of the campus wireless network.

 Upon the departure of former Academic Vice President Dr. Stephen Freedman in summer 2007, Dr. McCulloh was appointed interim academic vice president.
 During his tenure in that position, his focus was on working to improve core administrative and resource-allocation processes, initiating a new core curriculum review process, and supporting faculty-based initiatives oriented towards improvement in the teaching and learning environment.